 It is conveniently sized to sit below most kitchen cabinets and is well-mannered enough to not hog counter space.
 Controls are as easy as pushing a button.
 What especially caught my eye is that the Baratza Encore encourages repairing and is easily serviceable.
 That’s a fresh breath of air in a world where consumers are expected to dump an appliance at the first signs of trouble and buy a new one.

 |Great build quality||Some customers report repeated clogging issues|

 There are four grind settings available, viz. extra fine, fine, regular, and coarse.
-You get to take your pick from the options and offer, and even make slight adjustments to get the grinder work to your preference.
+You get to take your pick from the options and offer and even make slight adjustments to get the grinder to work to your preference.

 Housed in ABS plastic, this grinder is not going to score top marks in build quality.
 However, it’s not bad either.
 It’s a fairly acceptable mix, and it does deliver where performance is concerned, and that’s what matters most.